 - 1 onion, finely chopped

-- 300 g leeks, finely sliced (white parts only)
+- 300 g leeks, finely sliced (use white parts only; weight is for whole leeks)

 - 2 garlic cloves, finely chopped